JavkhlanEnkhbold/wind-power-analyzer/README.md

 In order to use this:

+* Install streamlit

-git pull this Repo
+* git pull this Repo

-run: streamlit run app.py
+* run on Terminal: streamlit run app.py

 ## Results
 After importing time series of wind direction and speed data, it creates these plotts.